 The awards will be presented to alumni who have made significant contributions to society and whose accomplishments and careers have brought credit to Cameron in one or more of the following areas: by distinguishing themselves in their careers, in service to their community, or through continued support of Cameron University.
 Up to two awards within each category may be presented annually.
 Posthumous nominations will be considered.

 Since its inception in 1979, CUAA’s Distinguished Alumni Award has been presented to 90 honorees, including a former Cameron president, a U.S. Ambassador, and numerous state legislators and military generals.

 Initiated in 2006, the Outstanding Young Alumni Award was established to demonstrate to current students that recognition for achievement can come early in professional life.
-Previous recipients are Dr. Christopher Keller, Class of 1998; Eric J. Johnson, Class of 1997; Brad Zerger, Class of 2000; and Sanjit Bhattacharya, Class of 2000; Dr. Victor Wong, Jr., Class of 2003; and Kay Morris, Class of 2004.
+Previous recipients are Dr. Christopher Keller, Class of 1998; Eric J. Johnson, Class of 1997; Brad Zerger, Class of 2000; Sanjit Bhattacharya, Class of 2000; Dr. Victor Wong, Jr., Class of 2003; and Kay Morris, Class of 2004.

 The CUAA Board presents the Faculty Hall of Fame Award, initiated in 1995, to honor current or retired professors for their teaching effectiveness, positive impact on students’ lives and involvement at Cameron outside of the classroom and in the community.
 Nominees must have taught at Cameron for a minimum of five years.
 Up to two awards may be presented annually.

 Nomination forms are available from the Office of Alumni Relations, located in the Administration Building, Room 145.
 Listings of previous recipients of the CUAA awards can also be found on the website.